spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 $808080 , $404040 , $202020 , $101010 , $080808 , $040404 , $020202 , $010101 , \ 4th row white
 pixels 32 neopixels
 ```
-It takes about 30 us to set one Neopixel, for 32 Pixels it takes nearly 1 ms, during this time the interrupts are disabled.
-Consider this for RT programs and interrupt latency.
+It takes about 30 us to set one Neopixel, for 32 Pixels it takes nearly 1 ms,
+during this time the interrupts are disabled.
+Consider this for RT programs
+and interrupt latency.

 ## CharlieWing Plex LED Display

 Adafruit 15x7 [CharliePlex](https://learn.adafruit.com/adafruit-15x7-7x15-charlieplex-led-matrix-charliewing-featherwing) LED Matrix Display.
-Driver is !IS31FL3731 [datasheet](https://www.issi.com/WW/pdf/31FL3731.pdf)
+Driver is the IS31FL3731 [datasheet](https://www.issi.com/WW/pdf/31FL3731.pdf).

 `plex-emit` works like the standard word `emit`.
 It blocks the calling thread,
 as long as the character is not written to the Plex display (less than 300 us